Mindfulness as a Coping Tool

 “He made me sit in the therapy room and pay attention to my breathing and the pain and the agitation and he told me to accept everything that was happening, to tell myself it was normal for anyone in my situation.
 We did a lot of those exercises.
 In the beginning I didn’t think it would work but after a while I would do it at home too and I was surprised at how much it helped me to cope with the symptoms.”

-I thought I would share these narratives with you as they demonstrate that mindfulness can be effective as a coping tool during withdrawal and that it can be of benefit outside of the withdrawal context, in normal daily life.
+These narratives demonstrate that mindfulness can be an effective coping tool during withdrawal and that it can be of benefit outside of the withdrawal context, in everyday life as well.

-The following simple exercise will give you an idea of how mindfulness works.
-It is not used to stop the mind but it will help you to gently release any thoughts of the past or future and redirect your attention to the present moment by focusing on the breath.
+This simple exercise gives you an idea of how mindfulness works.
+It is not used to stop the mind but will help you to gently release any thoughts of the past or future and redirect your attention to the present moment.

 – Find a comfortable position and close your eyes.